intelie/gitbook-drilling/collector/configuration/modbus.json.md

 For a modbus source to be normalized by Intelie Live, two files are needed to be configured, the [sources.xml](./sources.xml.md) and the `modbus.json`.
 The specific setting about a modbus source can be found at the [modbus protocol page](./../protocols/modbus.md).
 Following the example at the modbus protocol page, two `<request>` objects need to be mapped on the following JSON format (`modbus.json`).&#x20;

-## For Collector versions 5.0.0 or above
+## LiveRig Collector 5.0.0 or above

 ```json
 {